 The following enhancements to Access Transportation service are available to persons registered for Metro's ADA Paratransit Program:

-- Reservations available up to three days before your trip.
+- Reservations available up to seven days before your trip.

 - Subscription service for persons going to or from the same locations at the same times at least once a week.